10445NAT Diploma of Ministry (Christian Studies) – Distance Education

 Assessment tasks include: questions, case scenarios, research, portfolios and workplace competency.
 Upon successful completion of the course requirements you will be awarded a 10445NAT Diploma of Ministry (Christian Studies).
 Participants who exit the course without completing all requirements will be issued with a Statement of Attainment for those units in which they have demonstrated competency.

-Course fees total $7,600 paid in 8 instalments.
-Each instalment of $950 is made in full at the start of each term.
-While Hope College endeavours its best to maintain the current course fees, there is always the potential for them to change during the student’s course.
+Course fees total $7,600 paid in 8 installments.
+Each installment of $950 is made in full at the start of each term.
+While Hope College endeavors its best to maintain the current course fees, there is always the potential for them to change during the student’s course.